 Not all WordPress Themes are Created Equal

-Most of the time, premium websites really do offer better designs, coding, support and are more unique, but this isn’t always the case.
-There are actually some really good free themes out there and likewise, there are some really bad quality premium themes.
+Most of the time, premium websites really do offer better designs, coding, support and are more unique, but this isn’t always the case as you might find out.

 The best way to figure out the difference between the two is to look at the company responsible for creating the theme and the reviews for the theme.

-Free or premium, it really is worth taking the time to research your theme and work out whether it will meet your needs and provide the level of support that you are looking for.
-Check for some tips for changing free WordPress themes here.
+Work out whether it will meet your needs and provide the level of support that you are looking for.

 Changing your WordPress Theme